 Pay Attention

-According to research, senior adults are more likely to keep the inattentiveness symptoms and lose the hyperactivity symptoms as they grow older.
+According to research, senior adults are likelier to keep the inattentiveness symptoms and lose the hyperactivity symptoms as they grow older.
 Unfortunately, inattentiveness can be confused for other diseases like Alzheimer’s or dementia.

-It’s important for caregivers to pay attention to what symptoms are being exhibited.
+Caregivers need to pay attention to symptoms.
 Lack of focus in a senior adult could lead to a greater risk of falling or injury, which can have far-reaching consequences.
-Although most doctors and caregivers may not consider ADHD as the first possibility in a senior adult case, it’s important to pay careful attention to symptoms in order to make an accurate diagnosis.
+Although most doctors and caregivers may not consider ADHD the first possibility in a senior adult case, it’s important to pay careful attention to symptoms to make an accurate diagnosis.

 Seek Nursing Care